vuiseng9/optimum-intel/README.md

 # Optimum Intel

-🤗 Optimum Intel is the interface between the 🤗 Transformers library and the different tools and libraries provided by Intel to accelerate end-to-end pipelines on Intel architectures.
+🤗 Optimum Intel is the interface between the 🤗 Transformers library and the different optmization and inference tools and libraries provided by Intel to accelerate end-to-end pipelines on Intel architectures.

+[OpenVINO](https://docs.openvino.ai/latest/index.html) is an open-source toolkit enabling model optimization and providing high-performance inference solutions for XPUs including various types of CPUs, GPUs, and special DL inference accelerators.

 Intel [Neural Compressor](https://www.intel.com/content/www/us/en/developer/tools/oneapi/neural-compressor.html) is an open-source library enabling the usage of the most popular compression techniques such as quantization, pruning and knowledge distillation.
 It supports automatic accuracy-driven tuning strategies in order for users to easily generate quantized model.
 The users can easily apply static, dynamic and aware-training quantization approaches while giving an expected accuracy criteria.
 It also supports different weight pruning techniques enabling the creation of pruned model giving a predefined sparsity target.

-[OpenVINO](https://docs.openvino.ai/latest/index.html) is an open-source toolkit enabling model optimization and providing high-performance inference solutions for XPUs including various types of CPUs, GPUs, and special DL inference accelerators.

 ## Install
 To install the latest release of this package:

-`pip install optimum[intel]`
+`pip install optimum[openvino,neural-compressor]`

 Optimum Intel is a fast-moving project, and you may want to install from source.